-Using a Discord server as a Personal CTI Dashboard
+CTI Project: Using a Discord as a Threat Intelligence Dashboard

 Discord is one of the best platforms that has helped me get through 2020 after joining various online communities such as The Many Hats Club or participating in virtual conferences such as conINT.

 As a cyber threat intelligence (CTI) analyst myself, I am often looking for new ways to consume news and find new threats, which I believe Discord (if configured correctly) can offer.
 Although I do work for a Threat Intelligence Provider (TIP) with the ability to generate powerful dashboards that can scrape and feed me any source on the internet, not everyone else does.
 I like having a backup and having custom notifications that Discord can provide.

 The Discord bot ecosystem is a great place due to developers generously offering their services for the community for free.
 There are premium services that can remove the rate limits and other caps but that's not really necessary if you use multiple bots like in this write up and for this specific use case.

 Here is how I currently have my Discord CTI "Dashboard" setup at the moment:

 As you can see, I have channels that pull in posts from your usual RSS feeds, Google News, Twitter, Reddit, YouTube, and Telegram, as well as a Reminders channel.
 These are configured to follow individual news sites, blogs, and social media accounts of my choice.

 Steps to create your own Personal CTI server for free are as follows:

 - Create a Discord account and create a new server

 - Bring MonitorRSS, Pingcord, YAGPDB, and Reminder-Bot into the server